Questions about the course

 Is there a mid-year in-take?

 No - Piddington PLT only has one intake per year.
-The program runs from January to October, with admission proposed in November.
+The program runs from January to September, with admission proposed in November.
 It’s not possible to start the course in the middle of the year because our course is designed for graduates to develop their skills progressively over the year and build relationships with their cohort.
 We have an intensive in January that focuses on core skills graduates need to transition from law school to legal practice, and everything builds from there.

 Can I start PLT in January if I haven’t completed my law degree, but will finish it during the year?

-However, you can apply to the Legal Practice Board for approval to start PLT before completing your law degree if:
+You will need to apply to the Legal Practice Board for approval to start PLT before completing your law degree if:

-• Those units are elective units that are not part of the Academic Requirements for admission; and
+Those units are elective units that are not part of the Academic Requirements for admission; and

-• You will be enrolled in those final units (and complete them) during the PLT year (you’ll need to have had your degree completed and conferred in order to be admitted).
+You will be enrolled in those final units (and complete them) during the PLT year (you’ll need to have had your degree completed and conferred in order to be admitted).

 For more information about applying for approval for early commencement see the Legal Practice Board’s guidelines.